jokergoo/sfcurve/readme.md

 This package provides a way to encode all possible forms of 2x2 and 3x3 space-filling curves.
-For example, the following eight forms correspond to the 2x2 curve on level 3 and with `R(0)` (going-right base pattern with rotation of 0 degree) as the seed.
+For example, the following eight forms correspond to the 2x2 curve on level 3 and with `R(0)` (bottom-in right-out base pattern with rotation of 0 degree) as the seed.

 <img src="https://github.com/user-attachments/assets/82b56013-8e9e-45f6-b77a-0875769c6369" width=700 />

-It also supports nxn curves expanded from specific level-1 units.
+It also supports nxn curves expanded from any valid level-1 unit.

 ## Install